PayFabric/APIs/PayFabric/README.md

 Authentication
 --------------
-PayFabric clients have two ways to authenticate, *Device ID* and *Password* authentication and *Security Token* authentication.
+PayFabric clients require PayFabric *Device ID* and *Password*  to authenticate with APIs.

 We have a [detailed guide](Sections/Authentication.md) for authenticating your users with our APIs.